privacyidea/privacyidea/doc/policies/authentication.rst

 type: string

-This policy configures if push token are allowed to poll the server for open challenges (e.g. when the the third-party push service is unavailable or unreliable).
+This policy configures if push tokens are allowed to poll the server for open challenges (e.g. when the the third-party push service is unavailable or unreliable).